GoogleChrome/developer.chrome.com/site/en/docs/webstore/group-publishers/index.md

     {% Img src="image/SHhb2PDKzXTggPGAYpv8JgR81pX2/LV2itIZXoZTLdgetsUwz.png", alt="ALT_TEXT_HERE", width="800", height="211" %}

-These steps create a new Group Publisher account.
+These steps create a new group publisher account.
 The Google Group you selected is linked to this new publisher account, and the group email is the new group publisher account's email.

 ## Adding developers to the group publisher

-Your dashboard page will show the new Group Publisher account and the linked Google Group.
+Your dashboard page will show the new group publisher account and the linked Google Group.
 You can [add or remove developers](https://groups.google.com/).

 **Any Chrome Web Store developer who is a member of the linked group can act on behalf of the new publisher account**.
 For example, they can edit items, publish items, and edit the publisher's display name.